-(1) Notice and Certifications.
+- (1) Notice and Certifications.
 Lesses shall notify Lessor of any proposed assignment of this Lesse.
-Lesses and the proposed assignee shall (i) provide Lessor with full information about the proposed assignment and (ii) sign and deliver to Lessor all documents which Lessor shall require to assure full compliance with this Lease and the Declaration, including a certification that the proposed assignee meets the qualifications of a "former" who is eligible to be a lessee under this Lease.

-(2) Lessee's Limited Equity.
-Lessee understands and unconditionally agrees that Lessee's equity in this Lease and/or the improvements and crops on the domised premises shall not exceed the "Lessee's Equity", which is defined as the fair market value of Lessee's improvements and crops on the demised premises.
+Lesses and the proposed assignment and (ii) sign and deliver to Lessor all documents which Lessor shall require to assure full compliance with this Lease and the Declaration, including a sertification that the proposed assignee meets the qualifications of a "former" who is eligible to be a lessee under this Lease. - (2) Lessee's Limited Equity.
+Lessee understands and unconditionally agrees that Lessee's equity in this Lease and/or the improvements and crops on the demised premises shall not exceed the "Lessee's Equity", which is defined as the fair market value of Lessee's improvements and crops on the demised premises.

-If Lessee shall sell or assign this Lesse for a consideration (whether in cash or in kind) in excess of Lessee's Equity, the excess shall belong to and be paid in each immediately to Lessor.
-Lessee and Lessee's assignce shall be jointly and severally liable for the payment of such excess consideration to Lessor.
+If Lessee shall sell or assign this Lesse for a consideration (whether in cash or in kind) in excess of Lessee's Equity, the excess shall belong to and be paid in cash immediately to Lessor.

+Lessee and Lessee's assignee shall be jointly and severally liable for the payment of such excess consideration to Lessor.

-(3) Successors in Interest.
+- (3) Successors in Interest.
 Every successor or assignee must meet the eligibility requirements to be a lessee under this Lease and shall pay and perform all of the obligations under this Lease, including those set forth above in paragraph 8.
-If a successor or assignee shall not meet the eligibility requirements or shall not pay and perform all of the obligations under this Lease, including those set forth above in paragraph 8.
 If a successor or assignee shall not meet the eligibility requirements or shall not pay and perform all of the obligations under this Lease, including those set forth above in paragraph 8, this Lease shall be canceled and such successor or assignee shall not be entitled to any consideration or compensation whatsoever upon such cancellation.
-Provided, if the successor or assignee shall not meet the eligibility requirements to be a lessee of this Lease, such successor or assignee shall have one year to assign the Lease to a person who shall meet the eligibility requirements of being a "farmer" herein subject to the provisions of this paragraph 20; and,

-(4) Sale and Assignment; Lessor's First Option.
-If Lessee wishes to sell, assign or otherwise transfer title to the demised premises or this Lease for any reason and for a consideration, Lessor shall have the first option to purchase the same free and clear of all encumbrances which Lessee shall permitted to attach to the Lease, and outstanding mortgages, for a price which shall not exceed the Lessee's Equity.
+Provided, if the successor or assignee shall succeed to Lessee's interest as the result of the death of Lessee and if such successor or assignee shall not meet the eligibility requirements to be a lessee of this Lease, such successor or assignee shall have one year to assign the Lease to a person who shall meet the eligibility requirements of being a "farmer" herein subject to the provisions of this paragraph 20; and, - (4) Sale and Assignment; Lesser's First Option.
+If Lessee wishes to sell, assign or otherwise transfer title to the demised premises or this Lease for any reason and for a consideration, Lessor shall have the first option to purchase the same free and clear of all encumbrances which Lessee shall permitted to attach to the Lease, and outstanding mortgages, for a price which shall not exceed the Leasee's Equity.
 In all events, Lessee shall not be entitled to any compensation whatsoever for the leasehold value of the demised premises or this Lease.

-If Lessor exercises this first option, the demised premises shall be free and clear of all mortgage liens and encumbrances placed on the demised premises or this Lease by Lessee, including Lessee's predecessors in interest; and,
+If Lessor exercises this first option, the demised premises shall be free and clear of all mortgage liens and encumbrances placed on the demised premises or this Lease by Lessee, including Lessee's predocessors in interest; and,